 All excavations 20 feet or less in depth which have vertically sided lower portions shall be shielded or supported at a height at least 18 inches above the top of the vertical side.
-All such excavations shall have a maximum allowable slope of 1-1/2 to 1.
+All such excavations shall have a maximum allowable slope of 11⁄2 to 1.

-(b) Option 2: Determination of Slopes and Configurations using Soil Classification determined in accordance with the conditions and requirements set forth in Section 7.43 Soil Classification.
-Below are the configurations for Type B and Type A soils.
+(b) Option 2: Determination of Slopes and Configurations Using Soil Classification

+(1) Maximum allowable slopes and allowable configurations for sloping and benching systems shall be determined in accordance with the conditions and requirements set forth in Section 7.08 Soil Classification.
+Below are the configurations for Type B and Type B soils.